APrettyCoolProgram/dvn/README.md

 * `WebBrowser`
 A list of webpages to be opened in specific web browsers

+### A completed manifest file

-A completed manifest file looks like this:
+This is what a completed manifest file looks like:

 ```json
 {